libsdl-org/SDL_rtf/README.txt

 To make the library, type './configure' then 'make' to build the SDL rtf library and the showrtf example application.

-This library is under the zlib license, see the file "COPYING" for details.
+This library is under the zlib license, see the file "LICENSE.txt" for details.

 Enjoy!
 	-Sam Lantinga <slouken@libsdl.org>		(8/16/2003)